 Create localized versions of your Help Center content (see Localizing the Help Center).

 - Add any Guide Managers (see Understanding Guide roles and setting permissions).

 When you are ready to go live, you can activate your Help Center.

 When you're ready, you can activate your Help Center and make it live for end users.
 You must be a Zendesk Support administrator to enable Help Center.
 Guide Managers who are not Support administrators cannot enable Help Center.

 - In Guide, click the Settings () icon in the sidebar.

 - In Guide settings, click the Activate button.

 - Click Activate again to confirm that you want to activate your Help Center.

-- Click Enable spam filter or Don't enable spam filter (see Using the spam filter to prevent Help Center spam).
+- Click Enable spam filter (see Using the spam filter to prevent Help Center spam).

 - Read the agreement, then click Enable spam filter again to agree to the terms.